 Travel tip for contrasts in Shanghai

-While getting amazed with the modern architecture of Shanghai, don’t ignore the vintage architecture in certain places.
+While getting amazed by the modern architecture of Shanghai, don’t ignore the vintage architecture in certain places.
 It adds to the overall aesthetics of the city and is one of the most popular reasons to visit Shanghai.

 Grab a Coffee: Quirky and Aesthetic Cafes

-For me, a perfect afternoon in Shanghai was simply strolling around the innermost streets of Shanghai.
+For me, a perfect afternoon in Shanghai was strolling around the innermost streets of Shanghai.
 This always brought me to the cutest of cafes tucked away, off the bustling and noisy streets.
 Most of these cafes would be extremely hard to find, but that’s what added to the beauty of it.

 Undefine – Moganshan Road,